Trust & Estate Litigation

 - Surviving Spouse Election and Family Allowance

 Many probate matters can be settled without a lengthy and costly trial.
-However, when family members and other parties are unable to agree to a resolution to the dispute, our Texas estate litigation attorneys are prepared to argue the matter in court to protect a client’s best interests.
+However, when parties are unable to agree preparing for trial to a judge or jury may be the best option.

 Trust Litigation Matters